ganeti/ganeti/doc/design-2.3.rst

 Note that due to the way the tspecs are computed, for any given specification, the total available count is the count for the given entry, plus the sum of counts for higher specifications.

-Also note that the node group information is provided just informationally, not for allocation decisions.

 Node flags